 But if you’re not Spanish, travelling in Spain by train can seem a tad bewildering, hence the weight of info below!

-The SEVEN key things most worth knowing about taking the trains in Spain are:
+The 16 key things most worth knowing about taking the trains in Spain are:

-(3) Renfe's daytime train services are placed into three broad categories;
+(2) Renfe's train services are placed into three broad categories;

-(5) Seat reservations are compulsory on all larga-distancia services and on most media-distancia services, including all journeys on which the trains are specifically branded MD ‘Media-Distancia’
+(11) Seat reservations are compulsory on all larga-distancia services and on most media-distancia services, including virtually all journeys on which the trains are specifically branded MD - the exceptions are the MD services on the Barcelona - Girona - Figueres - Port Bou route.

 Reservations are automatically included when booking tickets online or at stations.

-(7) When taking AVE (high-speed) train services, you will usually encounter a procedure similar to checking-in for a flight.
+(14) When taking the high speed train services, from a major station you will usually encounter a procedure similar to checking-in for a flight.

 Tickets will be checked before accessing a luggage screening area and then tickets will usually be checked again at the entrance to the via (platform/track) that your train will be departing from.